leonardr/botfriend/README.md

 # Bots that keep state: Web Words

-Sometimes a bot needs to do something that takes a long time, or something that might be annoying to someone else if it happened frequently.
-Botfriend allows this difficult or annoying thing to be done rarely, and the results stored in the bot's _state_ for consultation later.
+Sometimes a bot needs to do something that takes a long time, or something that might be annoying to someone if it happened frequently.
+Botfriend allows this difficult or annoying thing to be done rarely.
+The results are stored in the bot's _state_ for later reference.

 Let's create one more example bot.
 This one's called "Web Words".
 Its job is to download random web pages and pick random phrases from them.